 While “onto” and “on to” may seem virtually the same, you can save yourself an embarrassing grammar mistake by knowing the differences between them.
 Learn when to use “onto” vs. “on to” with these helpful guidelines and a fun trick to help you decide which is right.

-Onto vs. On To: Differences and Use Guidelines
+Onto or On to: An Everyday Guide to Differences and Use

 Three Ways to Use “Onto” Correctly